 23. For becoming Ashok Mehta’s muse in Moksha

 Moksha marked the directorial debut of Ashok Mehta, one of Indian cinema’s greatest cinematographers.
-It didn’t come as a surprise when he hired Manisha Koirala to be his first leading lady her.
+It didn’t come as a surprise when he hired Manisha Koirala to be his first leading lady.
 He had captured her porcelain beauty on his camera in Saudagar (1991) and Gupt (1997).
-Mehta’s film was a photographic wonder which canvassed Manisha’s beauty like never before (and never again).
+Mehta’s film was a photographic wonder that canvassed Manisha’s beauty like never before (and never again).
 Unsurprisingly enough, he went on to win a National Award for the film.
 Also a friend, Ashok Mehta was the one who urged Manisha to sign Bombay, much against what a Bollywood actress would do in that period.

 24. For taking us on Vaidehi’s arduous journey